TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/3-moving-repeating-snippets-to-partials.rst

    </f:for>

 Again, there is no variable :html:`{tags}`.
-This time, an index of Blogs is displayed instead of Blogposts of a single Blog.
+This time, an index of Blogs is displayed instead of blog posts of a single Blog.
 Both have relations to tags which should be displayed the same way.
 With a single Partial and the `arguments`-Argument this is possible.